lojames/Yawp/README.md

 puts "On average, Vincenty takes #{vincenty_average_time/haversine_average_time} times longers to run."
 ```

-Yawp currently uses the spherical trigonometric approach where the largest miles per longitude is assumed 68.703 while fixing miles per latitude at 69, however, a future version of Yawp will utilize Vincenty's formula for it's accuracy.
+Yawp currently uses the spherical trigonometric approach where the largest miles per longitude is assumed 68.703 while fixing miles per latitude at 69, however, a future version of Yawp will either utilize a reduced Vincenty's approach with fixed latitude or do both latitude and logitude conversions.